tahczeban/Belly_Button_Challenge/README.md

 **DELIVERABLE 3:** Create a Gauge Chart

 This interactive gauge chart depicts the value of the weekly washing frequency with the range set a value of 0 to 10 on the progressbar, which displays the black gauge (FIGURE: 5).
-When comparing the amount of scrubs per week, it can be ascertained that the benefits of hand washing are predicted to be

-significantly increased for ID#955 in comparison to ID#967 (FIGURE:5 and 4, respectively).
+When comparing the amount of scrubs per week, it can be ascertained that the benefits of hand washing are predicted to be significantly increased for ID#955 in comparison to ID#967 (FIGURE:5 and 4, respectively).

 <img width="1440" alt="interactivity" src="https://user-images.githubusercontent.com/90135381/151611925-18c84ae4-2aee-40de-8884-1010b3fc6e61.png">

                                      FIGURE 5: Interactive Gauge Chart with Progress Bar Per ID#

 **DELIVERABLE 4:** Customize the Dashboard

 The last Deliverable for this assignment included altering the code in the index.html and charts.js files to personalize the webpage and improve its overall appearance.
+The alterations chosen for this particular page are as follows:

+1. Changes to Subtitle and color for the Gauge Chart (FIGURE 6)
+2. Changes to Bubble Chart color (FIGURE: 7)
+3.

 <img width="1440" alt="charts js gauge chart changes" src="https://user-images.githubusercontent.com/90135381/151613907-e19379d9-2c35-42ed-8b7a-613674c871db.png">